SunnyDeng/azure-content-dede/articles/virtual-machines-python-ipython-notebook.md

     # You must give the path to the certificate file.

+    # If using a Linux VM (OpenSUSE):
+    c.NotebookApp.certfile = u'/home/azureuser/.config/ipython/profile_nbserver/mycert.pem'

-    # If using a Linux VM:
+    # If using a Linux VM (Ubuntu):
     c.NotebookApp.certfile = u'/home/azureuser/.ipython/profile_nbserver/mycert.pem'

     # And if using a Windows VM: